Effects of the Chernobyl disaster: Long-term effects on plant and animal health

 Over time there have been many reports documenting and discussing the prevalence and health of plants and animals within the Chernobyl Exclusion Zone.

 The absence of humans from the Exclusion Zone has made it attractive to wildlife, which now inhabit the area in larger numbers.
-This has led some scientists and reporters to describe the area as a natural wildlife sanctuary, and to enthuse about the ability of wildlife in the area to recover.
+This has led some scientists and reporters to describe the area as a natural wildlife sanctuary and to enthuse about the area's ability to support wildlife recovery.

 However, the mere presence of wildlife does not present a complete picture: the ongoing health of individuals and the health of the ecosystems in which they live are also of concern.
 These issues are difficult to study because many factors interact.
 Radiologic tolerance and the effects of fallout contamination vary with different species.
 In addition to ongoing low-dose radiation and quality of local habitat, it has been suggested that fauna in the area may inherit a higher likelihood for genetic damage from ancestors affected by the initial high doses of radiation.